mikolajt/ShoppingListAPI/README.md

 # ShoppingListAPI
+> In development.

 ShoppingListAPI is simple API which allows you to create your own shopping list.
+It is created with C# in MVC model.
+When server is turned on, clients can add their items to list.

 # API requests